wolfSSL/wolfssl/wolfcrypt/benchmark/README.md

 ## Windows Visual Studio

 For building wolfCrypt Benchmark project in Visual Studio open the `benchmark.sln`.
 For newer Visual Studio version it may prompt for a one-way upgrade.
+If prompted to overwrite the `benchmark.vcxproj` project, select "No".
 Then you may have to right-click on the solution and choose `Retarget solution` to update the project files for your Visual Studio version.

 If you see an error about `rc.exe` then you'll need to update the "Target Platform Version".
 You can do this by right-clicking on the benchmark project -> General -> "Target Platform Version" and changing to 8.1 (needs to match the wolfssl library project).